Untitled

 2) High Scoring Versatile Senior Weimaraner: For the high scoring Weimaraner over the age of 7 that qualifies in at least three venues under the MVW rules.

 3) Versatile Tri–Athlete: To recognize all Weimaraners that qualify in at least three venues offered under the MVW rules.
-Champions of record entered and shown in Best of Breed competition get credit toward this award.
+Champions of record entered and in Best of Breed or any other qualifying conformation class get credit toward this award.

 Prizes: